 \section{Abstract}

-\textbf{ABSTRACT}\\ This study investigates the impact of machine learning models on the generation of counterfactual explanations by conducting a benchmark evaluation over three different types of models: decision-tree (fully transparent, interpretable, white-box model), a random forest (a semi-interpretable, grey-box model), and a neural network (a fully opaque, black-box model).
-We tested the counterfactual generation process using four algorithms (DiCE, WatcherCF, prototype, and GrowingSpheresCF) in the literature in five different datasets (COMPAS, Adult, German, Diabetes, and Breast Cancer).
-Our findings indicate that: (1) Different machine learning models have no impact on the generation of counterfactual explanations; (2) Counterfactual algorithms based uniquely on proximity loss functions are not actionable and will not provide meaningful explanations; (3) One cannot have meaningful evaluation results without guaranteeing plausibility in the counterfactual generation process.
-Algorithms that do not consider plausibility in their internal mechanisms will lead to biased and unreliable conclusions if evaluated with the current state-of-the-art metrics; (4) A qualitative analysis is strongly recommended (together with a quantitative analysis) to ensure a robust analysis of counterfactual explanations and the potential identification of biases. \\
+\textbf{ABSTRACT}\\ This study investigates the impact of machine learning models on the generation of counterfactual explanations by conducting a benchmark evaluation over three different types of models: a decision tree (fully transparent, interpretable, white-box model), a random forest (semi-interpretable, grey-box model), and a neural network (fully opaque, black-box model).
+We tested the counterfactual generation process using four algorithms (DiCE, WatcherCF, prototype, and GrowingSpheresCF) in the literature in 25 different datasets.
+Our findings indicate that: (1) Different machine learning models have little impact on the generation of counterfactual explanations; (2) Counterfactual algorithms based uniquely on proximity loss functions are not actionable and will not provide meaningful explanations; (3) One cannot have meaningful evaluation results without guaranteeing plausibility in the counterfactual generation.
+Algorithms that do not consider plausibility in their internal mechanisms will lead to biased and unreliable conclusions if evaluated with the current state-of-the-art metrics; (4) A counterfactual inspection analysis is strongly recommended to ensure a robust examination of counterfactual explanations and the potential identification of biases. \\

 \textbf{Keywords} Explainable Artificial Intelligence, Counterfactuals, Counterfactual Evaluation, Bias Analysis, Neural Networks, Random Forests, Decision Trees